Managing The Experience Gap in Canada’s CRE Industry.

 by Forbes Rutherford

-A preview of the feedback related to human resources in our Q1/19 survey indicates the executive suite is keenly aware of the experience gap that exists between those retiring from critical positions and those back-filling them.
-The issues of employee productivity and erosion of institutional knowledge, both by-products of an onslaught of staff retirements is trending in the data collection of this study as it has with past studies since 1995.
+A preview of the feedback on human resources in our Q1/19 survey indicates the executive suite is keenly aware of the experience gap between those retiring from critical positions and those backfilling them.
+The issues of employee productivity and erosion of institutional knowledge, both by-products of an onslaught of staff retirements, are trending in this study’s data collection, as they have in past studies since 1995.

 This is not a surprise.
 Within the last ten years, large industry employers and academic institutions have responded accordingly by increasing their financial support for and focus on educational programs.
-However, the percentage loss of experience-based knowledge through retirements continues to leap ahead of skills training.
-Within the last five years, the cost of the experience gap has gone from the intangible to the tangible.
-It’s biting the bottom-line through increased compensation, errors and missed opportunity.
+However, the percentage loss of experience-based knowledge due to retirements continues to outpace skills training.
+Within the last five years, the cost of the experience gap has gone from intangible to tangible.
+It’s biting the bottom line through increased compensation, errors and missed opportunities.

 The Experience Gap is Biting the Bottom-line